top of page

 What to Do If You Need Couples Therapy But Can't Afford It?

-If you find yourself in a situation where professional therapy seems out of reach financially, there are still several pathways available.
+If you find professional therapy financially out of reach, several pathways remain available.

-1. University Programs: Local universities with psychology or counseling programs often run clinics where graduate students provide counseling under the supervision of experienced professionals.
-These sessions are often very affordable.
+Local universities with psychology or counseling programs often run clinics.
+Graduate students provide counseling under the supervision of experienced professionals.
+These sessions are typically very affordable.

-2. Sliding Scale Therapists: Some therapists offer sliding scale fees based on income.
-Seeking someone who can work with your budget can make professional support accessible.
+Some therapists offer sliding scale fees based on income.
+Seeking someone who can work within your budget makes professional support accessible.

-3. Online Couples Counseling: Some online platforms provide cost-effective counseling sessions.
-Research to find a reputable service that suits your financial needs.
+Some online platforms provide cost-effective counseling sessions.
+Research reputable services that fit your financial needs.

 The idea of seeking help for your relationship can be daunting.
 Economic constraints shouldn't prevent you from getting the support you need.